Carol II of Romania: Usurpation of the throne

 Carol had sworn in his coronation an oath to uphold the constitution of 1923, a promise he had no intention of keeping, and right from the start of his reign, the king meddled in politics to increase his own power.
-Carol was an opportunist with no real principles or values other than the belief he was the right man to rule Romania, and that what his kingdom needed was a modernizing dictatorship.
-Carol ruled via an informal body known as the camarilla, comprising courtiers together with senior diplomats, army officers, politicians, and industrialists - who were all in some way dependent upon royal favor to advance their careers.
+Carol was an opportunist with no real principles or values other than the belief that he was the right man to rule Romania and that what his kingdom needed was a modernizing dictatorship.
+Carol ruled via an informal body known as the camarilla, comprising courtiers together with senior diplomats, army officers, politicians, and industrialists, who were all in some way dependent upon royal favor to advance their careers.
 The most important member of the camarilla was Carol's mistress, Madame Lupescu, whose political advice Carol greatly valued.
-Maniu had brought Carol to the throne out of the fear that the Regency for Michael I was dominated by National Liberals, who would ensure that their party would always win the elections.
-Madame Lupescu was deeply unpopular within the Romanian people, and Maniu had demanded that Carol returns to his wife, Princess Helen of Greece, as part of the price for being given the throne.
-When Carol broke his own word and continued to live with Madame Lupescu, Maniu resigned, in protest, in October 1930 and was to emerge as one of Carol's leading enemies.
+Maniu had brought Carol to the throne out of the fear that the regency for Michael I was dominated by National Liberals, who would ensure that their party would always win the elections.
+Madame Lupescu was deeply unpopular with the Romanian people, and Maniu had demanded that Carol return to his wife, Princess Helen of Greece, as part of the price for being given the throne.
+When Carol broke his own word and continued to live with Madame Lupescu, Maniu resigned in protest in October 1930 and was to emerge as one of Carol's leading enemies.
 At the same time, Carol's return had prompted a break in the National Liberals with Gheorghe I. Brătianu breaking away to found a new party, the National Liberal Party-Brătianu that was willing to work with the new king.
 Despite his dislike of the National Liberals, Maniu's enmity towards Carol left the king with no choice, but to enlist as his allies the break-away factions of the National Liberals against the National Peasants, who demanded that Carol banish Lupescu and return to his wife.